Virginia Institute of Marine Science

 Shoreline Management, Virginia, Environmental Policy

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.

 We would like to acknowledge Joan Salvati and Shawn Smith, DCR, Division of Chesapeake Bay Local Assistance, and Tony Watkinson and Robert Neikirk, Virginia Marine Resources Commission for assistance with this report.
 We also thank the local government staff that provided information on shoreline decision processes.
 The Center for Coastal Resources Management at the Virginia Institute of Marine Science is responsible for the content of this report and it does not reflect the formal position of any other individuals or agencies.

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2010) Study of Tidal Shoreline Management in Virginia: Recommendations for living shorelines and tidal resources sustainability.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V58F23
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V58F23